CrowdStrike/CRT/Readme.md

 - Delegated Permissions & Application Permissions

 Querying Tenant Partner Information:
-NOTE: In order to view Tenant Partner Information, including roles assigned to your partners, you must log into the Azure Admin Portal as Global Admin:
+In order to view Tenant Partner Information, including roles assigned to your partners, you must log into the Microsoft 365 Admin Center as Global Admin:

 https://admin.microsoft.com/AdminPortal/Home#/partners